pythonarcade/arcade/doc/example_code/how_to_examples/joystick_controller.rst

 How to use buttons
 ===================
 Controllers have a strictly defined set of inputs.
-These inputs are:
+These inputs called buttons and are the following:

+.. list-table:: joystick buttos
+   :widths: 25 25 50
+   :header-rows: 1

+   *-a
+    -b
+    -x
+    -y
+    -leftshoulder
+    -rightshoulder
+    -start
+    -back
+    -guide
+    -leftstick
+    -rightstick
+    -dpleft
+    -dpright
+    -dpup
+    -dpdown

 How to use hat
 ==============================